srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/ILT/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Locate the `UNCOMMENT register direct method code below here` comment.

-1. To register the direct method, enter the following code:
+1. To register the direct method, uncomment the following code:

     ```csharp
-    // Create a handler for the direct method call
     deviceClient.SetMethodHandlerAsync("SetFanState", SetFanState, null).Wait();
     ```

     Notice that the **SetFanState** direct method handler is also set up by this code.
 As you can see, the **SetMethodHandlerAsync** method of deviceClient takes the remote method name `"SetFanState"` as an argument, along with the actual local method to call, and a user context object (in this case null).

-1. Locate the `INSERT SetFanState method below here` comment.
+1. Locate the `UNCOMMENT SetFanState method below here` comment

 1. To implement the **SetFanState** direct method, enter the following code: